Description of School

 - Attend school trips and residential.

 - Treat their colleagues courteously and with professional respect.
-Staff who fails to do so shall be subject to disciplinary procedures as outlined within the Staff
+Staff who fail to do so shall be subject to disciplinary procedures as outlined within the Staff Handbook

 - Participate in arrangements for external examinations and assessment.

 - Contribute to the selection and professional development of other teachers and support staff including the induction and assessment of new teachers and teachers serving probationary periods.

 - Ensure that colleagues working with you are appropriately involved in supporting learning and understand the roles they are expected to fulfil.

 - Take part as required in the review, development and management of the activities relating to the curriculum, organisation, and pastoral functions of the school.